 What steps are taken to provide healthy pets to the public?

 FVHA’s team of veterinarians monitor the health of each animal during their stay at the shelter.
 Each animal is vaccinated and receives a basic health exam.
 Many conditions are treated in the shelter’s own surgical suite.
-Adopted animals also receive a free health examination within 7 business days of the adoption at select local veterinary clinics.

 Are animals ever given away?

-Are adoptable animals sterilized?
+Are adoptable animals spayed and neutered?

 All adoptable dogs, cats, and rabbits are sterilized by FVHA’s veterinarian team in the onsite Sarah Paul Surgical Suite.
 FVHA’s spay and neuter program is a humane, life-saving population control program.
 Animals also experience health and behavior benefits once spayed or neutered.